Steve987321/toadclicker/README.md

 After downloading and running the exe file, a menu will open.
 If this fails please create an [issue](https://github.com/Steve987321/toadclicker/issues).

 ## Compiling
-*Use Visual Studio 2022 to build the project*
+*It is recommended to use Visual Studio 2022*

-1. Run `git clone https://github.com/Steve987321/toadclicker.git` in cmd and open the .sln file.
+1. Clone the repository and open the .sln file.

 1. Set the solution configuration to **Release** and the platform to **x64**.